-Israel closes Gaza crossing to aid convoys after rocket attack
+Israel closes Karem Abu Salem crossing after Hamas rocket attack

 The Israeli army said it detected 10 projectiles that were launched from Gaza’s southern city of Rafah towards the area.
 It added that it detected and struck the source of fire and other Hamas military infrastructure.

-Israeli authorities said several people were wounded in the rocket attack.
 The Eshkol Regional Council, quoted by the Israeli media, said the rockets hit an open area near a military position.

 The Israeli president claimed that Hamas “attacked humanitarian aid because they don’t care for humanity”.